 In the spring harvest seeds from the ripe berries and plant them.
 If using division to propagate, the corm of the Jack in the Pulpit can be planted at least six inches underground.
 Plant in the organically rich soil.
 Use plenty of organic mulch such as bark, cocoa bean shells and or pine needles and replace each spring.
 It prefers shady spots in moist slightly acid soil and annual fertilizing with compost.
 The first year only one of the three leaves may appear.
 It could take up to three years for it to flower.

-The Jack in the Pulpit grows abundantly in woodland areas.
-It can also flourish quite handsomely in shade, rain or bog gardens.
 It can grow quite successfully in containers.
 Sitting in a backyard, they could regularly attract birds.
 Little maintenance is required.
-The Jack in the Pulpit will grow from 6 inches to 3 feet in height and up to 6 to 12 inches in width.
+The Jack in the Pulpit will increase from 6 inches to 3 feet in height and up to 6 to 12 inches in width